 In its pursuit of “social transformation” and “political and economic democratization,” Tikkun aims to “save our planet from environmental destruction and from the perversion of human relations generated by the globalization of selfishness and materialism popularly known as capitalist globalization.”
 Human industrial activity,Tikkunelaborates, has “set in motion the sixth mass extinction of species in earth's history” and spawned “a degree of climate change that risks our civilization.”
 To address these catastrophes-in-progress, Tikkun exhorts environmentalists to “explicitly challenge the ethos of materialism and selfishness generated by global capitalism, which leads people to consume recklessly and without regard to the consequences for the planet.”

-Apart from its sometimes New Ageish spiritual message, Tikkun also sought to distinguish itself as an alternative to conservative Jewish intellectual magazines such as Commentary.
-Tikkun has been particularly adverse to “Jewish neoconservative[s]” such as those in AIPAC, who “pressure elected officials into endorsing whatever policies they believe the Israeli government should be supporting.”
+Throughout its history, Tikkun has sought to distinguish itself as an alternative to conservative Jewish intellectual magazines like Commentary.
+It is particularly adverse to “Jewish neoconservative[s]” who “pressure elected officials into endorsing whatever policies they believe the Israeli government should be supporting.”

-Following Israel’s military response to a sustained barrage of Arab violence between 2005 and 2008, Tikkun launched an ad campaign holding Israel partially to blame for its part in the “slaughter.”
-In addition to calling for an end to violence against Israel, Tikkun condemned the Jewish State, saying that the country’s military measures were “utterly disproportionate to the initial provocation by Hezbollah[.]”
+In the aftermath of Israel’s military response to a sustained barrage of Arab violence between 2005 and 2008, Tikkun launched an ad campaign holding the Jewish state partially to blame for the resultant “slaughter.”
+Moreover, the magazine condemned Israel for taking military measures that were “utterly disproportionate to the initial provocation by Hezbollah.”